LOLITA ANALYSIS - PART SEVEN

 539 Humbert already inside Quilty's home.
 (2:32:09)

 In the screenplay, after losing Lolita, Humbert stays at a sanitarium for a while for sake of his health then returns to Beardsley college.
 One day he approaches the room in which he will be giving an exam and finds on it the number 342.
 Circularity.
 Coincidence.
-The number of the Haze home and the hotel room at the Enchanted Hunters Hotel.
-Kubrick had changed it to 242 in the film, but we have no such scene here, instead circularity in other ways.
-In the room, he opens a letter he's received and it is the one from Lolita, phrased only slightly differently from in the film and with a little more information on Dick's job.
+The number of the Haze home and the hotel room at the Enchanted Hunters Hotel (Kubrick had changed it to 242 in the film and we have no such exam room scene in the movie).
+In room 342, Humbert opens a letter he's received and it is the one from Lolita, phrased only slightly differently from in the film and with a little more information on Dick's job.

 Narrative is added then about Humbert realizing he loves Lolita.